 Recognizing that many Berkeley students across the Humanities and Social Sciences are already deeply engaged in the study of religious phenomena, the DESR creates a space where those students may come together and focus on the history and theory of how others have approached such phenomena.
 Since Berkeley currently has no department of Religious Studies, the DESR also integrates professional approaches derived from Theology and Religious Studies, alongside those derived from other cultural traditions and critical approaches to religion.

-The DESR’s three core-course requirements are intended to establish an understanding of Methods in the Study of Religion, Histories of the Study of Religion, and Local Approaches to the Study of Religion.
+The DESR’s three core-course requirements are intended to establish an understanding of Methods in the Study of Religion (STRELIG 200), Histories of the Study of Religion (STRELIG 201), and Local Approaches to the Study of Religion (STRELIG 202).
 In addition to three core courses, the DESR also requires students to take one elective course.
 As with the core courses, various elective courses are offered each semester by faculty in departments across the Humanities and Social Sciences.

 DESR ADMISSIONS AND REQUIREMENTS